Period Product Reviews

 Let me start out by saying I’m a dry gal.
 I grew up using tampons, so when I decided to try THINX Period Underwear (https://www.shethinx.com/) I knew I would be outside of my comfort zone.

-I love the concept of THINX, they’re liberating, convenient, and reduce waste (my favorite part).
+I love the concept of THINX, (There are other brands of period underwear out there too, like KNIX).
+They’re liberating, convenient, and reduce waste (my favorite part).
 They come in accessible sizes and different styles, with various absorbencies.

 Everything about them is great, except they’re messy, or at least I was after using them.
 On my heaviest day, every time I pulled down my THINX, bloody smears marked my inner thighs.
 Repeat a few times and you can imagine.
 I also wasn't comfortable with the moistness, but as I said I'm a dry gal.
 THINX is a great product.
 As with anything new, it takes a little practice and patience.
 I should have started with these: